dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2016-04-16-how-not-use-mocks.md

 ## Do not test everything

 It turns out that after extracting all logic into separate methods and testing them independently there is often nothing else left to test.
-Our main method `getQuote` only contains the high level sequence of operations.
+Our main method `getQuote` only contains high level sequence of operations.
 It is so simple that requires no testing.

 To make a decision regarding what is simple enough to have no tests we need to go back to the reasons we write unit